Jamalianpour/SimpleChatUI/README.md

-# simple chat UI
+# Simple Chat UI

-this project is a simple chat ui build with flutter ui toolkit.
+This template is a simple chat ui build with flutter ui toolkit.

 ## Screenshots